-It can be traumatic to go through the process of divorce, especially if one party is not ready to give up on the marriage.
-You can certainly suggest marriage counseling to your partner.
-However, if he or she is unwilling to attend counseling and stills files for divorce, you cannot stop the legal process.
+It can be traumatic to divorce, especially if one party is not ready to give up on the marriage.
+You can undoubtedly suggest marriage counseling to your partner.
+However, if they are unwilling to attend counseling and stills file for divorce, you cannot stop the legal process.

-In Texas, you do not need your spouse’s consent to obtain a divorce.
-The most you can do is participate in the divorce process to ensure your rights are being protected.
+In Texas, you do not need your spouse's consent to obtain a divorce.
+The most you can do is participate in the divorce process to protect your rights.
 At the least, seek a consultation with a family law attorney so that you know what your rights are.

 How do I end my marriage peacefully?

-The divorce process can be a terrible time in a person’s life and striving to make this a peaceful period is advisable.
-Try to focus on not arguing about small issues (i.e., who keeps the microwave?) and instead concentrate on what is best for you and your spouse (and your children, if you have them) to move forward.
+The divorce process can be a terrible time in a person's life and striving to make this a peaceful period.
+Try to focus on not arguing about minor issues (i.e., who keeps the microwave?) and instead concentrate on what is best for you and your spouse (and your children, if you have them) to move forward.

 Concentrating on the negative aspects of your relationship usually only serves to slow the divorce process down and make you miserable.
-The more you and your spouse can agree upon, the less painful and speedier the process will be.
+The more you and your spouse agree upon, the less painful and speedier the process.

-How do I actually get a divorce in Texas?
+How do I get a divorce in Texas?

-In order to start the divorce process, your or your spouse must file the Original Petition for Divorce.
-The Original Petition is then served upon the other spouse by the sheriff, process server, through their attorney or by your spouse acknowledging they were served by another method such as certified mail.
+To start the divorce process, your spouse must file the Original Petition for Divorce.
+The Original Petition is then served upon the other spouse by the sheriff, process server, through their attorney, or by your spouse acknowledging they were served by another method such as certified mail.

-It is important to note that sending the divorce paperwork by standard mail is not acceptable service unless your spouse agrees to it and signs a notarized document that this is acceptable to them.
+It is important to note that sending the divorce paperwork by standard mail is not a good service unless your spouse agrees to it and signs a notarized document that this is acceptable to them.

 Once the documents are served, your spouse has approximately 20 days to respond.
-If they do not respond, your matter will continue without his or her participation and you will be granted a divorce on a default basis.
+If they do not respond, your matter will continue without their participation, and you will be granted a divorce on a default basis.

 How do I file for a pro-se or "do it yourself" divorce in Texas?

-You can obtain the forms to file for divorce (and all other necessary forms for the process) from a website such as https://texaslawhelp.org/.
+You can obtain the forms to file for divorce (and all other necessary forms for the process) from a website like https://texaslawhelp.org/.

-Remember, the divorce process can be complicated, so strongly consider a consultation with an experienced family law attorney before mistakes are made.
-Errors in your divorce can cost you more time and money than getting things done correctly the first time.
+Remember, the divorce process can be complicated, so strongly consider consulting with an experienced family law attorney before mistakes are made.
+Errors in your divorce can cost you more time and money than getting things done the first time correctly.